NirashaMadubhashini/Vehicle-Parking-System/README.md

 #Vehicle Parking System<br>

-This project is done by using MVC Architecture
+This project is done by using MVC Architecture for OOP Module

 *MVC Architecture<br>
 *Java<br>